ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Get Private Player Data

 If you remember the **RaceManager_Server** script is sending private networked data to the client.
 This data contains the best time of the player.
-We need to modify the client script to check when the data has changed so we can update the UI.
+You need to modify the client script to check when the data has changed so you can update the UI.

 ```lua linenums="1"
 local function UpdateFromNetworkData(key)